 Now that we’ve covered that important matter, let’s delve into the best things to do in Taipei.
-With this itinerary as a guide, you should have no trouble fitting it all in as you experience Taipei in 3 days.
+With this Taipei itinerary as a guide, you should have no trouble fitting it all in as you experience Taipei in 3 days.

-Day 1 in Taipei
+Taipei Itinerary: Day 1

 Your first day in Taipei focuses mostly on major attractions in the central districts of Zhongzheng, Wanhua, and Xinyi, starting your visit off with some of the city’s highlights.

 A great place to start your sightseeing in Taipei is at the enormous public plaza, Liberty Square.
 In many ways the main square of the city, it’s interesting because of the monumental landmarks that sit around each of its sides.